iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

         this.space.addShape(this.shape);
     },

-Initialize three additional animation: jumpUpAction, jumpDownAction and crouchAction in initAction().
+Initialize three additional animations: jumpUpAction, jumpDownAction and crouchAction in initAction().

     // init jumpUpAction
     animFrames = [];